raygun101/MarkupKit/README.md

         </LMTableViewCell>
     </LMTableView>

-The owning class might declare an outlet for the table view in Objective-C as follows:
+The owning class might declare an outlet for the text field in Objective-C like this:

     @property (nonatomic) UITextField *textField;

-or in Swift as follows:
+or in Swift, like this:

     var textField: UITextField!

 In either case, when the document is loaded, the outlet will be populated with the text field instance, and the application can interact with it just as if it was created programmatically.

-Note that the `IBOutlet` annotation used by Interface Builder to tag outlets is also supported by MarkupKit, but is not required.
+Note that the `IBOutlet` annotation used by Interface Builder to tag outlet properties is also supported by MarkupKit, but is not required.

 ### Actions
 Most non-trivial applications need to respond in some way to user interaction.
 UIKit controls (subclasses of the `UIControl` class) fire events that notify an application when such interaction has occurred.
 For example, the `UIButton` class fires the `UIControlEventTouchUpInside` event when a button instance is tapped.